sverrirs/jekyll-paginate-v2/README.md

   permalink: '/cars/:num/'
 ```

-Overriding sorting to sort by the post title in ascending order for another paginated template could be done like so
+Overriding sorting to sort by the post title in ascending order for another paginated page could be done like so

 ``` yml
 pagination: